 Revelation 1:1

-him, to show unto his servants things which must shortly come to pass; and he
+him, to show unto his servants things which must shortly come to pass; and he sent

-from the first verse that says, "The
+first verse that says, "The revelation of

-Greek word “apokalupsis” and is sometimes translated apocalypse and means
+Jesus Christ."
+The word revelation comes from the Greek word “apokalupsis” and is sometimes translated apocalypse and

-promised that Christ would return.
+because God promised that Christ would return.
 In John Chapter 14 Jesus said, "I will come again…" In Acts Chapter 1

 when Jesus ascended into heaven two angels announced to the disciples, "You men of Galilee, why stand you gazing up into